ubcrcc/LWT-website/documentation/1-Introduction.md

 Note that I'm not too experienced in web design or the technical aspects of a website either.
 These docs will cover what I know.
 If you have any questions, feel free to shoot me (Duncan) an email at duncan@wapta.ca, even if I'm no longer part of Red Cross.
 I'll be happy to help to see that the website gets the maintenance it needs!

+Finally, I'm aware that this is going to be a significant amount of work to set up and maintain.
+If you decide that you need to drop this, I'll provide instructions for taking down the website.

 ## Overall Structure

 This website is built on code, a mix of markdown, HTML, and more.
 It's a modified version of the Lab Website Template.
 This code is controlled using Git, a version control system.
 It is stored in GitHub, an online site, which also builds the website so that it can be displayed online.
 Finally, to give us a custom URL, we've bought a domain name from Porkbun which points to the Github website build.